AzwadShameem/CCNY/README.md

 # CCNY
-A composition of my Computer Science Bachelors at City College of New York
+A composition of my Computer Science B.S. @ City College of New York
+Date: 2019-2023